Potato Corn Chowder blends sweet corn with fresh basil and pesto for a hearty, creamy soup that’s easy to make and always a hit!

 Process shots--simmer until potatoes are tender; add some of the mixture to a blender; process until smooth; return to the pot and mix in.

-To keep this potato corn chowder lactose-free, use a milk such as Lactaid® whole milk instead of regular milk.
-For dairy-free chowder, you could try replacing the milk with plain (unflavored) almond or soy milk, but the result will be less creamy.
+To keep this potato corn chowder lactose-free, use Lactaid® whole milk.
+For dairy-free, try plain almond or soy milk, though the chowder won’t be as creamy.

 Potato Corn Chowder in the pot and in a bowl